Intercultural marriages are completely allowed in Islam.

-Intercultural marriages are completely allowed in Islam.
-Prophet Muhammad (peace and blessings be upon him) even encouraged the believers to give less weight to things like culture, race, beauty, and wealth, in order to find a mate based on a compatible level of faith.
+Prophet Muhammad (PBUH) even encouraged the believers to give less weight to things like culture, race, beauty, and wealth in order to find a mate based on a compatible level of faith.

 When considering a spouse for an Islamic marriage, the main thing to look for is a spouse’s level of practice and faith in the religion.

 One white American Muslimah married to a black Jamaican Muslim shared that over the course of their marriage they have had absolutely zero challenges related to them being an interracial couple.

 “Alhamdulillah, I did not face any major challenges.
 My husband and I were focused on Islam and wanted to teach our children Islamic values in the best Islamic environment as possible.”

 But intercultural relationships can have their share of challenges.

-Intercultural marriage in context
+Intercultural Marriage in Context

-Sadly, there may be objections from friends and family that can have you doubting both your feelings, and sincere intentions, to marry a partner who shares the same Islamic values.
+Sadly, there may be objections from friends and family that can have you doubting both your feelings and your sincere intentions to marry a partner who shares the same Islamic values.

-If you find someone of another culture that you want to marry, and you’re not sure how your parents will feel about it, it’s important to approach the issue like the grown adults you all are.
+If you find someone of another culture that you want to marry and you’re not sure how your parents will feel about it, it’s important to approach the issue like the grown adults you all are.

-One sister writes, “My family had the view that Pakistani’s had no respect for women.
+“My family had the view that Pakistanis had no respect for women.
 His family had the view that Western women did not have the same moral standard as they had.”

-Make a list
+Make a List

 To help prospective partners work through the challenge of overcoming stereotypes together, it can help to list out some of the pros and cons, or even some current fears, to get to the heart of the matter.

-Making a pro and con chart is a great way to step back and take a realistic look at the situation from an unbiased perspective.
+Making a pro-and-con chart is a great way to step back and take a realistic look at the situation from an unbiased perspective.